veganpolice/veganpolice.github.io/README.md

 Join us on Oct 12th and/or 13th for
 - Adventurous activities
 - Fun workshops
+- BBQ at Aaron's house
 - Party at Trickster's hideout
-- Party at Aaron's house
 - Friendzgiving potluck

 ![alt text](/ff8.png)